mkosmo/hassio-addons-edge/README.md

 GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

-- [Open an issue for the add-on: PostgreSQL][hassio-addon-postgresql-issue]
 - [Open an issue for the add-on: PostgreSQL 15][hassio-addon-postgresql15-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]